 Martin Chuzzlewit (Chapter XLI), page 321.
 [Mr. Jobling, the Anglo-Bengalee Disinterested Loan and Life Insurance Company's examining physician, looks askance over his wine at company shareholder Jonas Chuzzlewit, who is already contemplating murdering his business associate, Mr. Montague, to free himself from the difficult position in which Montague's possessing some "secret" about Jonas has placed him.]
-10.7 x 13.8 cm.
-Scanned image and text by Philip V. Allingham.
-[You may use this image without prior permission for any scholarly or educational purpose as long as you (1) credit the person who scanned the image and (2) link your document to this URL.]
+10.6 x 13.8 cm, or 4 ¼ high by 5 ½ inches, framed, engraved by the Dalziels.
+Running head: “Another Turn of the Screw."
+[Click on the image to enlarge it.]

 (1872).
-Forty-sixth illustration by Fred Barnard for Dickens'sPassage Illustrated
+Forty-sixth illustration by Fred Barnard for Dickens'sPassage Illustrated: A Little Verbal Fencing over Wine

 Mr. Jobling pulled out his shirt-frill of fine linen, as though he would have said, 'This is what I call nature in a medical man, sir;' and looked at Jonas for an observation.